yandex/odyssey/docs/configuration/global.md

 *integer*

 Set pool size of free coroutines cache.
 It is a good idea to set this value to a sum of max clients plus server connections.
-Please note, that each coroutine consumes around 16KB of memory.
+Note that each coroutine reserves `(coroutine_stack_size + 1) * page_size` of virtual address space (e.g. 68 KB with the default 16-page stack on a 4 KB page system), but physical pages are only faulted in as the stack actually grows, so RSS is typically much lower.

 Set to zero, to disable coroutine cache.

-`cache_coroutine 128`
+`cache_coroutine 1024`

 ## **nodelay**
 *yes|no*